Semaglutide side effects and how to manage them

 • Depression or suicidal thoughts

-If you start to notice signs of any of the above — including difficulty breathing or swallowing, severe rash or itching, feeling faint, changes in your vision, or severe stomach pain — stop taking semaglutide and contact a healthcare provider immediately.
+If you start to notice signs of any of the above—including difficulty breathing or swallowing, severe rash or itching, feeling faint, changes in your vision, or severe stomach pain—stop taking semaglutide and contact a healthcare provider immediately.

 Finally, semaglutide has been linked to the development of thyroid tumors in rats.
-While it is not known if semaglutide has the same effect in humans, people with a personal or family history of medullary thyroid carcinoma or multiple endocrine neoplasia syndrome type 2 (MEN 2) should not take semaglutide.
+While it is not known if semaglutide has the same effect in humans, people with a personal or family history of medullary thyroid carcinoma or multiple endocrine neoplasia syndrome type 2 (MEN 2) should not take the medication.

 How to treat the side effects of semaglutide

-As we mentioned above, semaglutide’s side effects are usually most pronounced when you are beginning treatment and increasing your dose.
+As mentioned above, semaglutide’s side effects are usually most pronounced when you are beginning treatment and increasing your dose.
 With time, as your body gets used to the medication, side effects should lessen in intensity and frequency.
 In the meantime, here are some tips for managing the side effects you may experience.

 How to manage nausea on semaglutide

 Nausea is the most common side effect of semaglutide, reported by 16% to 44% of people taking the medication.
+But it lessens with time: After about eight months of taking semaglutide, fewer than 2% of people still experience nausea.

 • Eat slowly, taking care to savor your food.